interledger/web-monetization-extension/docs/testing/testplan.md

 **Expected results**:
 Once disconnected, the settings page gets replaced by the landing page of the extension, with the following fields displayed:

-1. The read-only public key of the extension.
-2. The wallet address or payment pointer that had been used for the most recent wallet connection.
+1. The wallet address or payment pointer that had been used for the most recent wallet connection.
-3. The currency and value that had been authorized for the most recent wallet connection.
+2. The currency and value that had been authorized for the most recent wallet connection.

 #### Edge Test Cases